-One of Applegreen's food court forecourts by the A14 westbound which has recently transferred to the Welcome Break estate.
+One of Applegreen's food court forecourts by the A14 westbound has recently transferred to the Welcome Break estate.

 Short stay customer parking is available for cars.
 No HGV or overnight parking is available.